halis/binarysearchtree/README.md

 # binarysearchtree
-A no dependency implementation of a b-tree in JavaScript.
+A no dependency implementation of a binary search tree in JavaScript.

 ###### The code below will result in a binary search tree that looks like the following image: